Nothing Left (Kygo song)

-"Nothing Left" is a single by Norwegian DJ and record producer Kygo, and features vocals from British singer Will Heard.
+"Nothing Left" is a single by Norwegian DJ Kygo, and features vocals from British singer Will Heard.
 The song was first played at a live show in Chicago held in partnership with Uber.
 Users of Uber's mobile app could book a free ride to the secret concert where the song was premiered.
 "Nothing Left" was commercially released on 31 July 2015.
 No music video was made for it.